Amazonian (Mars)

 The Amazonian is a geologic system and time period on the planet Mars characterized by low rates of meteorite and asteroid impacts and by cold, hyperarid conditions broadly similar to those on Mars today.
 The transition from the preceding Hesperian period is somewhat poorly defined.
 The Amazonian is thought to have begun around 3 billion years ago, although error bars on this date are extremely large (~500 million years).
 The period is sometimes subdivided into the Early, Middle, and Late Amazonian.
 The Amazonian continues to the present day.

-The Amazonian period has been dominated by impact crater formation and Aeolian processes with ongoing isolated volcanism occurring in the Tharsis and Cerberus Fossae, including signs of activity as recently as a tens of thousands of years ago in the latter and within the past few million years on Olympus Mons, implying they may still be active but dormant in the present.
+The Amazonian period has been dominated by impact crater formation and Aeolian processes with ongoing isolated volcanism occurring in the Tharsis region and Cerberus Fossae, including signs of activity as recently as a tens of thousands of years ago in the latter and within the past few million years on Olympus Mons, implying they may still be active but dormant in the present.